cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 * for array typed members, size of each element should be no less than a vec4;
 * any member ordering that introduces a padding will be rejected;

-These rules will be checked rigorously at effect compile-time, and throws detailed,implicit padding related compile error.
+These rules will be checked rigorously at effect compile-time and throws detailed, implicit padding related compile error.

-This might sounds overly-strict at first, but for good reasons:<br>
+This might sound overly-strict at first, but it's for a few good reasons:<br>
-Firstly, UBO is a much better basic unit to efficiently reuse data, so discrete declaration is no longer an option;<br>
+First, UBO is a much better basic unit to efficiently reuse data, so discrete declaration is no longer an option;<br>
-Secondly, to this day, many platforms, including WebGL 2.0 only support one platform-independent memory layout, namely std140, and it has many restrictions<sup id="a2">[2](#f2)</sup>:
+Second, currently many platforms, including WebGL 2.0 only support one platform-independent memory layout, namely **std140**, and it has many restrictions<sup id="a2">[2](#f2)</sup>:
 * All vec3 members will be aligned to vec4：
 ```glsl
 uniform ControversialType {